freya022/BotCommands-Website/docs/using-components.md

 # Using components

-!!! warning "This requires a [database](using-botcommands/database.md) to be set up!"

 Components provided by the framework are your usual Discord components with additional features, they can be configured to: